mftenergy/git-course/slidedeck/slides.md

 ++>>>>>>> feature/colleague2
 ```

-The diff is noted with all the special characters you in one block has what current revision marks as the "truth" and another block marks the incomming change as possible new "truth".
+The diff is noted with all the special characters you in one block has what current revision marks as the "truth" and another block marks the incoming change as possible new "truth".
 Merge conflicts can happen both when doing local merge/rebase or when you open a PR.
 Often times the git server cannot handle merge conflicts for you, so you are required to do it locally.

 Merge conflicts can be handled "easily" in your favorite IDE.